 Your AC system is filled with enough Freon to last the duration of its life; it does not get depleted, so you should never have to add Freon to your system.
-If you are having issues with your AC, such as warm air coming from vents or low air output, you should contact an experienced HVAC technician to check your system for leaks.
+If you are having issues with your AC, such as warm air coming from vents or low air output, you should contact an experienced HVAC technician to check your system for leaks and schedule a repair.

 How Does the R-22 Phase-Out Affect Me?

 R-22 is the refrigerant used in air conditioning systems.
 The substance, which is commonly referred to as Freon, is considered harmful to the ozone and will be phased out by January 2020, which means it will no longer be produced or imported.
 You do not have to replace your system, but if your AC uses Freon, repairs that require the substance to be added to your unit can only be conducted using recycled Freon.

 When Does My System Need to Be Replaced?